decaporg/decap-cms/website/content/docs/jekyll.md

   link: /staff.html
 ```

 To make this file editable with Netlify CMS, we'll need to make one minor tweak.
-The issue is this file contains an yaml array at the top level, but Netlify CMS is designed to work with yaml objects.
+The issue is this file contains a yaml array at the top level, but Netlify CMS is designed to work with yaml objects.
 Update `_data/navigation.yml` so it looks like so.

 ```yaml
 # _data/navigation.yml